gyrogami logo

 Categories: Instruction and information

-Entire books are devoted to a miniscule aspect of one category so this is clearly an introduction.
+Entire books are devoted to a miniscule aspect of one category.
 Taken out of context, one could easily dispute the generalizations.

 In jewelry, soldering is technically brazing but no one quibbles about it.
 The base metals are heated, not melted, until the solder liquefies and flows into the joint.
 It is mostly for a localized area.